-Photography tips
+Photography tips for Terrazza Aoyama

 - Be careful near the entrance of Chateau Ameba, under the “air pocket.”
 A line of signs says, “No entrance unless on business.”
-It’s only written in Japanese, and security guards are near.
+It’s written only in Japanese, and security guards are near.

 Terrazzo Aoyama FAQ